International adoption: United States

 The United States (US) is bound both by domestic and international laws regarding adoptions of children.
 The laws cover US families adopting children from abroad, and families abroad adopting US-born children.
 Many US children are adopted abroad.
-However, foreign adoptions by American families have dropped in recent years: families in the US adopted 2,971 children from abroad in 2019, compared with a high of 22,884 in 2004.

 There are several international treaties and conventions regulating the intercountry adoption of children.
 When possible, the US prefers to enter into multilateral agreements over bilateral ones, because of the difficulty in getting the Senate to ratify international agreements.